qinjie/AttendanceByBLE-Web/API.md

 ###GET ```lesson/current-classes```
 ```
-=> Get all class sections of a student in current semester
+=> Get all class sections of a student in current semester.
+Each class section has list of all attendances in semester, sorted by recorded_date.
 ```
 ####Header:
 ```